HPSCTerrSys/eCLM/CONTRIBUTING.md

 2. **Modify the documentation or code**.
 Proposed changes must be linked to an open issue (see previous item) and go through the standard [Github pull request] process, which is explained below in brief:
     1. [Fork] this repo and then [clone] it to your local PC.
     2. [Create a branch].
 This branch will contain your proposed fixes/features.
-    3. Make changes on your branch, [commit], and then [`git push`] your changes.
-Keep doing this until you're satisfied and ready to share your ideas/results.
+    3. Make changes on your branch, and then regularly [commit] and [push] changes.
+Also, write good `git commit` messages: a good one answers the question "what is the most interesting aspect of this commit?" in as few words as possible.
-    4. [Create a pull request (PR)].
+    4. When you're ready to share your fixes/new feature, [create a pull request (PR)].
 Mark it as a [draft] if you intend to keep working on it; a draft PR is also a good time to get early feedback from your work.
     5. Mark your PR as _Ready_ to start the review process.
 Wait for the maintainers to provide comments, and then address their review comments as they come.
     6. Changes will be accepted if it **(1)** passes all automated tests and **(2)** at least one maintainer approved the PR.
     7. **Optional**: Attach experimental results in the PR discussion (see [example here]).
 Well-documented PRs are highly appreciated and are more likely to get accepted.